erikrestani/PimOficial/README.md

   <h2>📖 About</h2>
   <p>
    This project was the capstone of my Systems Analysis and Development course.
-It was a challenging experience that required me to work with various programming languages and technologies.
+It was a challenging experience that required me to work with various programming languages and technologies, developing a full-stack project to enhance my knowledge.
     <br><br>
     The challenge was to develop a payroll system for a fictitious medium-sized company.
 The system needed to include:
     <ul>